pph/msfs2020-go/vfrmap/README.md

 if you want to change how the webpage looks then copy and change [index.html](html/index.html) to the same folder as `vfrmap.exe` and relaunch the program.

+## KML flight tracking

+Flight tracking is configured to log KML files of your flights into the same directory you copied the `vfrmap.exe` into.
+KML flight tracking will automatically start recording as soon as you take off and stops when landing (or crashing) your plane.
+Files are written as `MSFlightSimulator-YYYY-MM-DD-HHMMSS.kml`
+At any time later you can open those files in your favourite KML viewer of your choice or even use [Google Earth Web](https://earth.google.com/web) if you choose to go lightweight.
+Google has some [instructions](https://support.google.com/earth/answer/7365595?co=GENIE.Platform%3DDesktop&hl=en) available on how to load KML files into your Google Earth Web session.

 ## openstreetmap

 earlier versions of this app used google maps directly, but this was too expensive. openstreetmap is free to use and very good as well.
+Additionally KML files produced by the flight tracking feature will leverage Google Maps image material and elevation data when used with Google Earth for example, see previous section

 ## compile